richlamdev/ansible-desktop-ubuntu/README.md

 ## Instructions

-*This assumes a brand new installation and the execution of this playbook is is the target machine (localhost).
-Of course, this playbook can be run from a remote server, if preferred.
-This also assume the user indicated below by
-<username> is the has sudo privilege.*
+*This assumes a new/fresh installation and the execution of this playbook is is the target machine (localhost).
+Of course, this playbook can be executed from a remote server, if preferred.
+This also assume the user indicated below by <username> is the has sudo privilege.*

 1. Install required software for this playbook.\
 `sudo apt update && sudo apt install git openssh-server -y`